abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 ## [Stay socially engaged](#stay-socially-engaged)

-In terms of effects on the brain, building social networks and participating in social activities are similar to physical exercise, because they lead to the formation of new neural connections, stimulate attention and memory, in conjunction with helping ward off depression and stress.
-On the contrary, both social isolation and loneliness are significantly associated with an increased risk of all-cause mortality <sup>[45]</sup>.
+In terms of effects on the brain, building social networks and participating in social activities are similar to physical exercise, because they lead to the formation of new neural connections, stimulate attention and memory, in conjunction with helping ward off depression and stress <sup>[45]</sup>.
+On the contrary, both social isolation and loneliness are significantly associated with an increased risk of all-cause mortality <sup>[46]</sup>.

+## Spend more time in the rural areas(#spend-more-time-in-the-rural-areas)

+Living in a rural area has a list of benefits.
+For example, compared to urban areas, it is associated with a lower risk for mental disorders such as anxiety disorders, depression, and schizophrenia <sup>[47-49]</sup>, along with decreased levels of heart rate, blood pressure, and the stress-related hormone cortisol <sup>[47,50]</sup>.

-## Follow lifestyle habits for mental health
+## Follow lifestyle habits for mental health(#follow-lifestyle-habits-for-mental-health)

-### Recommendations
+## Recommendations
 -   Get a personal "Not to-do list".
 -   Practice a foreign language and/or a programming language.

-## Spend more time in the rural areas(#spend-more-time-in-the-rural-areas)

-Living in a rural area has a list of benefits.
-For example, compared to urban areas, it is associated with a lower risk for mental disorders such as anxiety disorders, depression, and schizophrenia <sup>[46-48]</sup>, along with decreased levels of heart rate, blood pressure, and the stress-related hormone cortisol <sup>[46,49]</sup>.

 ## References